NBC's Peacock streaming service will be free with ads

 Peacock will have five minutes of ads per hour unless you have the ad-free tier, the company said.
 Traditional networks' ad load can reach up to 15 minutes an hour.
 And Peacock also won't repeat the same commercial over and over, it added.
 It'll include things like "pause ads" that take over the full screen when the viewer pauses the video and "binge ads" that'll sponsor a fourth episode of a program without other ads if you watch three episodes.

 Netflix, which has no ads, offers its cheapest tier at $9 a month, while its most popular plan is $13.
-Apple TV Plus is $5 a month, Disney Plus is $7 a month, and HBO Max will be $15 a month when it launches in May; none of them have ads.
+Apple TV Plus is $5 a month, Disney Plus is $7 a month, and HBO Max will be $15 a month when it launches in May.

 NBC will launch the Peacock streaming service in April, pinning its streaming hopes on a library including titles like The Office and Parks and Recreation, high-profile movies from its studios, and originals that include a bunch of reboots (including reboots of reboots).